Connect a Build Tool to Artifactory with JFrog CLI

 • Gradle (Artifactory Gradle plugin): You must tell the plugin which publication(s) to deploy.

-• Maven: Make sure you run a phase/goal that actually deploys (e.g., deploy, or install if your setup deploys during install).
+• Maven: Make sure you run a phase/goal that actually deploys (for example, deploy, or install if your setup deploys during install).
 The CLI accepts Maven args as-is.

 • npm / Yarn: Install only resolves.
 Use jf npm publish (or jf rt upload) to push a package.